Authentick/LdapServerLibrary/README.md

-# [WIP] LDAP Server
+# LDAP Server Library for .NET

-This is a work-in-progress LDAP server library written in C#.
+This is a LDAP server library written in C#.
+It aims to implement basic LDAP functionalities required for lookups and authentication, and is used by [Gatekeeper](https://github.com/getgatekeeper/server).

 ## Supported